davidmoshal/matching/README.md

 * Domain A's events and reports are strictly used to leave Domain A only.
 The only exception is when recovering Domain A, events from Domain A are re-played.
 Other domains listen and react to Domain A's events and reports.
 * Domain A's aggregates are not shared with nor visible to other domains.
 External representations need to be used for inter-domain communication.

+### Floating-point numbers or BigDecimal
+I purposefully do not use floating-point numbers or `BigDecimal` as prices.
+Long is used to represent a price throughout the project and it is not going to change.
+The reason is that floating-point numbers are not accurate and `BigDecimal` is very slow.
+Moreover, there is no real need for matching engine to work with either of them.
+As long as the incoming orders or quotes have their prices normalised to a fixed decimal place and keep the precision somewhere else, the actual price can always be translated from the price as long in this domain.
+There is an alternative of `BigDecimal` (The [Money](http://java-performance.info/high-performance-money-class/) class) which is so much faster.
+But still Long will be used as the data type of price values in this project.

 ## Performance
 I plan on benchmarking of each command and potentially resolving any performance deficiency.
 My initial choice of tool is [JMH](https://openjdk.java.net/projects/code-tools/jmh/) as JetBrains also used it in [Kotlin Benchmarking](https://github.com/JetBrains/kotlin-benchmarks).